Soil sterilization

 Autoclaving

-An autoclave is idealy a large-scale pressure cooker, that runs on the principle of "steam-underpressure".
+An autoclave is ideally a large-scale pressure cooker that runs on the principle of "steam-underpressure".
 Very first autoclave was developed by Charles Chamberland, a pupil of Louis Pasteur.
-It is laboratory instrument and is usefull for the sterilization of small quantities of soil for the nursery beds and experimentation.
+It is a laboratory instrument and is useful for the sterilization of small quantities of soil for the nursery beds and experimentation.
 Autoclave is a closed chamber for wet-heating.
-In autoclave various temperature can be achieved at different pressure.
+In autoclave various temperatures can be achieved at different pressures.

-When maintained for 30 minutes, the steam in the autoclave penetrate the soil and killed various organisms at different temperature.
+When maintained for 30 minutes, the steam in the autoclave penetrates the soil and kills various organisms at different temperatures.

 Autoclaving is an easy and fast method of soil sterilization.
 Autoclaving does not change the organic content and pH of the soil.
 However, it has adverse effects on soil texture.